theochem/horton/doc/overview.rst

     * User-provided Hamiltonians

-* Hatree-Fock and DFT methods:
+* Hartree-Fock and DFT methods:

     * Restricted and unrestricted orbitals